Presidency of Rodrigo Duterte: Administration and cabinet

 Duterte presides over the 29th Cabinet Meeting at the Malacañang Palace on September 11, 2018.

 On May 31, 2016, a few weeks before his presidential inauguration, Duterte named his Cabinet, which consisted of former military generals, childhood friends, classmates, and leftist politicians.
 Following his presidential inauguration, he administered a mass oath-taking for his Cabinet officials, and held his first Cabinet meeting on June 30.
 He appointed his long-time personal aide Bong Go as Special Assistant to the President to provide general supervision to the Presidential Management Staff.

 During his tenure, Duterte appointed several retired military generals and police directors to the Cabinet and other government agencies, stating they are honest and competent.
 He initially offered four executive departments to left-leaning individuals, who later resigned, were fired, or rejected by the Commission on Appointments after relations between the government and the communist rebels deteriorated.
 Duterte fired several Cabinet members and officials who were linked to corruption but critics accused him of "recycling" people he fired when he appointed some of them to other government positions.
-Stating he is not an economist, Duterte appointed several technocrats to his Cabinet, which he relied upon for economic affairs.
+Stating he is not an economist, Duterte appointed several technocrats to his Cabinet, whom he relied upon for economic affairs.